The Booth Family- One Hundred Years of Jarratts Life

 It may be significant that in 1871 the couple were living at No 52 Jarratts.
 The house was empty on census night 1861.
 It was accommodation for pit deputies and, if the colliery was not prepared to rent houses at Jarratts to cohabiting couples, Ann and Thomas would have needed to balance the value of any relief that she may still have been entitled to, against the superior standard of accommodation that Jarratts offered.
 There is no evidence that Thomas and Ann did become the tenants of No 52 in 1861 but it is a possibility.

 Throughout the 1860’s Ann continued with her frequent pregnancies.
 Charlotte arrived in 1861, Charles in 1863, Ellen in 1864 and Fred in 1867.
 If she was living in Jarratts at this point she would have benefited from family support.
 Her brother Thomas and his wife Sarah lived next door at No 53 with their own young family.
-By 1871 another brother, Joseph, was also living on the site, as were several siblings of her second husband.
+Her brother, Joseph, also lived on the site, as did several siblings of her second husband.

 What Thomas was like as a husband is not known, though he may have caused his wife some anxiety.
 There are newspaper reports throughout his time in Worsborough Dale of his being taken to court and fined for various offences, including drunkenness, assault and poaching.